kayaei/pands-project/README.md

 ##### iv.
 Boxplot Petal

-The purpose of this Boxplot is to plot the Iris dataset on 2 different graphs based on the 3 Iris flower species *Setosa, Versicolor and Virnigica* treated seperately based on *Petal* attribute only with its 2 sub-attributes *Petal_length and Petal_Width*.
-This results in having 2 seperate graphs with each containing 3 boxplots so a total of 6 individual boxplots altogether.
+The purpose of this Boxplot is to plot the Iris dataset on 2 different graphs based on the 3 Iris flower species *Setosa, Versicolor and Virginica* treated separately based on *Petal* attribute only with its 2 sub-attributes *Petal_length and Petal_Width*.
+This results in having 2 separate graphs with each containing 3 boxplots so a total of 6 individual boxplots altogether.
 Here is the *Boxplot-Petal* python script;

 ```python
 # Etem Kaya 09-Apr-2019